NicoleBIA/Brawyn-Hayes-Bank-Branch-Performance-Analysis/README.md

 This project presents a Power BI branch performance report built for a fictional retail bank, Branwyn-Hayes Bank.
 Using simulated multi-year data, it explores operational KPIs, product usage, digital and in-branch channel trends, loan penetration, and customer behavior patterns.

-Designed as both a performance overview and strategic analysis tool, the report highlights how macroeconomic shifts—such as inflation and digital banking adoption; may impact customer engagement, lending behavior, and revenue distribution at the branch level.
+Designed as both a performance overview and strategic analysis tool, the report highlights how macroeconomic shifts such as inflation and digital banking adoption; may impact customer engagement, lending behavior, and revenue distribution at the branch level.

 ## Business Purpose & Core Questions